moileigh/moileigh.github.io/_posts/2019-01-09-just-a-reminder.md

 ---
-Title: "Just a Reminder"
+title: "Just a Reminder"
-Layout: post
+layout: post
-Categories:
+categories:
   -Faith
 ---
 I just wanted to remind you that you are loved.